bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 *15) Return all of the foods with their prices in alphabetical order*

+*16) Return the name and profit of the most profitable fruit or vegetable* **Hint: See the mathematics section to see how this is done on just one table.
+This is the hardest question I am willing to ask.
+If you can figure it out without cheating, you will truly be an SQL wizard. **

 If you have completed all of these questions, you are ready to program with MySQL in you PHP framework.
-Please view the PHP framework section in order to get started with the framework of your choice.
-I just wanted you to know that I am **very** proud of you.
+When you run an SQL command in a PHP framework, the result comes out as something called a **CURSOR**, or a temporary table with which to keep all of your data.
+Since most frameworks are different, it would be difficult to give any advice until you picked one.
+Please view the PHP framework section in order to get started.

+Thank you for taking the time to read this tutorial, and validating the last two weeks of my life.
+For comments and/or suggestions, please send an email to: *mauvemoonman@gmail.com*

 ## MySQL/Databases - Question Answers